 If you are looking to improve your smile, Dr. Amy Marckese offers cosmetic tooth bonding for many cosmetic dental issues.
-Cosmetic tooth bonding is a quick and easy treatment for patients who have minor cosmetic and functional issues.
+Tooth bonding is a quick and easy cosmetic dental treatment for patients who have minor cosmetic and functional issues.
 The experts at DentalSpa can complete the cosmetic teeth bonding procedures in a single office visit.

 Tooth bonding uses a tooth-colored, biocompatible composite resin to hide flaws in the teeth.
 The resin is applied by the dentist directly to the tooth and sculpted into the proper shape and form, then cured using a special light.
 Dental bonding may also be used in combination with other cosmetic dentistry procedures and as part of a smile design.